 In addition to having different styles of heads, pins can come in different thicknesses.
 Really thin pins are essential for very sheer or lightweight fabrics.
 Very thick pins are good for heavier weight fabrics.
 Makes sense.

 I have a ton of different sizes and styles, that’s what happens when you are trying to find the absolute best and when people know you sew and give you them as gifts.
-Here are some of them and some other sewing must haves.
 There are also straight pins that are much shorter, they are used for other techniques like applique, I am talking about the ones used for pinning fabric for sewing a seam in this post.

 Where to Pin the Fabric